super-dog-human/pure_black/README.md

 # PureBlack
-Turn off the screen on your OLED TV and enjoy just the music.
+Turn off the screen on your OLED TV and enjoy just the music with Apple TV.